Insight: Nuclear deal heightens tension between Iran president and Guards

 The Revolutionary Guards control broad sections of the economy and are also involved in political and cultural activities.
 The U.S. Department of the Treasury has said in imposing sanctions that the IRGC controls "billions of dollars of business".

-In November, the news agency published a three-part series examining how the organisation, called Setad Ejraiye Farmane Hazrate Emam in Farsi, has become one of the most powerful entities in Iran. here
+In November, the news agency published a three-part series examining how the organization, called Setad Ejraiye Farmane Hazrate Emam in Farsi, has become one of the most powerful entities in Iran. here

 SANCTIONS KEY